SOFIE-project/identity-authentication-authorization/README.md

 # Identity, Authentication, and Authorization Component
 ## Description
 This is the Identity, Authentication, and Authorization Component of the SOFIE framework.
-It can be used for verifying Decentralized Identifiers, and Verifiable Credentials.
+It can be used for verifying Decentralized Identifiers, Verifiable Credentials, and JSON web tokens.

 ### Architecture Overview